 I also want to mention that not every strategy will produce the results you were hoping for.

-That is why it is so important to assess your progress through the analytic tools each platform provides.
+That is why assessing your progress through the analytic tools each platform provides is so important.

-Doing so will allow you to make changes to any strategies that are not producing positive results.
+Doing so will allow you to change any strategies that are not producing positive results.

 There is so much involved with operating a Facebook and Instagram business account.

 I thought it would be more valuable for you if I included links to more detailed posts rather than writing a brief overview.

 Below are some posts that will help you make the most of your Facebook and Instagram marketing.